-Hi everyone: Saxon Henry here, sharing with you a fascination I have with treasures from the sea, a particular poet who thrived at the hem of the Pacific Ocean and new Currey & Company offerings that include shells and tumbled glass in ways I simply adore.
-I hope you enjoy today’s jaunt to the seaside!
+Who better to relate treasures from the sea with a particular poet who thrived at the hem of the Pacific Ocean?
+The new Currey & Company offerings that include shells and tumbled glass have inspired today’s jaunt to the seaside!
 Off we go…

 The undulant sweep of a rocky coastline dotted with pale crescents of sand is a known enchantment even if the captivated aren’t accustomed to waxing poetic.